mohamedawaddd1/Arithmetic-Logic-Unit-Verilog/README.md

 # Arithmetic Logic Unit Verilog
-Implemented an arithmetic unit capable of performing addition, subtraction, multiplication, and remainder on two 3-bit signed numbers. – Simulated results on ModelSim by writing testbenches for each operation and the full ALU.
+-Implemented an arithmetic unit capable of performing addition, subtraction, multiplication, and remainder on two 3-bit signed numbers.
+-Simulated results on ModelSim by writing testbenches for each operation and the full ALU.